MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/migration-guide-for-4.0.md

 Familiarity with `com.azure.spring:azure-spring-boot-*`, `com.azure.spring:azure-spring-cloud-*` or `com.azure.spring:azure-spring-integration-*` package is assumed.

-If you're new to the Spring Cloud Azure 4.0 libraries, see [Spring Cloud Azure 4.0 reference documentation](./spring-cloud-azure.md) rather than this guide.
+If you're new to the Spring Cloud Azure 4.0 libraries, see the [Spring Cloud Azure developer guide](developer-guide-overview.md) rather than this guide.

 ## Migration benefits